 Moreover, this section is yet another long stretch of frequent combats with practically no story.
 Elminster tells his friends to go fight Zhentarim in Mistledale, so they do.
 That’s the whole plot thus far.
 Once the Mistledale Zhentarim are annihilated in a one-sided massacre, the heroes head back north to finish the job by taking part in the tail end of the battle for Shadowdale.
 Then once that’s done with, the Rangers Three (which is what Sharantyr, Belkram, and Itharr are calling themselves these days) figure “Well, we probably ought to find more Malaugrym to kill” and the plot descends into rambling confusion for the second half of the book.
-The heroes stumble around randomly, hoping to run into the plot.
+The heroes stumble randomly about the Dalelands, hoping to run into the plot.
 Some Malaugrym pursue their own goals, but those goals are fairly petty and not that interesting.
 The point of view wanders aimlessly from character to character.
 It feels like the longest, most random epilogue a book has ever had.

 At the end there’s a big battle with several Malaugrym in Shadowdale, where a minor Malaugrym character from Cloak of Shadows appears out of the blue to kick everyone’s ass.
 Just when everything looks hopeless, the supposedly dead Elminster shows up out of nowhere as a deus ex machina who one-shots the main villain and magically fixes everyone who was wounded in the final battle.
 He waits until the most dramatic possible moment to do so, of course, rather than intervening earlier before many lives were needlessly lost.
 There’s no explanation for how he was able to do this.
 It’s a thoroughly unsatisfying ending to a lost and confused plot.